phueb/BabyBERTa/README.md

 Code in this repository is executed using `Ludwig`, a library for running GPU-bound Python jobs on dedicated machines owned by the UIUC Learning & Language Lab.

+You will also need to obtain test sentences, and point `configs.Dirs.probing_sentneces` to the folder where you saved them on your machine.

 ### Pre-training from scratch

-to run 10 replications of each configuration, in the terminal,
+To run 10 replications of each configuration on your machine, type the following into the terminal:

-`ludwig -r10`
+`ludwig -r10 -i`

 ### Probing pre-trained models